mate-academy/layout_task-guideline/html-css-code-style-rules.md

 </details>

 <details>
-  <summary>Fallback fonts</summary>
+  <summary>Remember to use fallback fonts</summary>

-  - Remember to use fallback fonts - alternative font-family in case the main one doesn't work [like this](https://www.w3schools.com/cssref/pr_font_font-family.asp)
+  - Fallback font - alternative font-family in case the main one doesn't work [like this](https://www.w3schools.com/cssref/pr_font_font-family.asp)
 </details>

 <details>
-  <summary>Styles resetting</summary>
+  <summary>Don't use * for resetting</summary>

-  - Don't use `*` selector for zeroing out your margins or paddings.
+  - Don't use `*` selector for zeroing out your margins, paddings or other styles.
   It's still inefficient for browser to read your web document
 </details>

 <details>
-  <summary>Clickable elements</summary>
+  <summary>Apply correct styles to clickable elements</summary>

   - Remember that all clickable elements should have `cursor: pointer`
   - Sometimes it's also good to create clickable area around element
 </details>

 <details>
-  <summary>Border on hover</summary>

-  - Don't add new border to the element on hover.
+  <summary>Don't add new border to the element on hover</summary>

-  Add default transparent border of the same width, and change its color on `:hover`
+  - Add default transparent border of the same width, and change its color on `:hover`
 </details>

 <details>
-  <summary>Consistent margins and paddings</summary>

-  - Be consistent with your margins.
+  <summary>Be consistent with your margins.</summary>

-  Add only top or bottom, don't add both.
+  - Add only top or bottom, don't add both.
 </details>

 <details>
-  <summary>Simplified selectors</summary>
+  <summary>Use simplfiied selectors when it's possible</summary>

-  - If several selectors MUST always have the same styles, group them using `,` to prevent accidental out ot sync in future
+  - If several selectors MUST always have the same styles, group them using `,` to prevent accidental out of sync in future

   BAD Example
   ```css